 Finally, none of this is to suggest that all learning needs to be goal-driven.
 Far from it.

 There is much to be gained from being a dabbler and dilettante at times.
 (The subject of a future post, I’m sure.)
 But I could do without the pangs I feel when I look at my guitar, and there are probably similar pangs you get from “symbols” in your life.
 Setting clear goals is the first step towards getting rid of them.

 How does goal setting factor into your lifelong learning?
 I welcome any tips you can share about how you set and achieve your goals.

-P.S. – For anyone is not familiar with it, the “While My Guitar Gently Weeps” in the title is an allusion to the Beatles classic penned by George Harrison for The White Album.
+P.S. – For anyone is not familiar with it, the “While My Guitar Gently Weeps” in the title is an allusion to the Beatles classic penned by George Harrison, one of my favorite songs on The White Album.
 Here’s George playing it at The Concert for Bangledesh: http://www.youtube.com/watch?v=T7qpfGVUd8c.